-6. Specifically, Defendant operates a website that solicits sales of the Accused Products by consumers in this District and Texas (see Exhibits A & B); has partnered with numerous resellers and distributors to sell and offer for sale the Accused Products to consumers in this District and in Texas, both online and in stores (see, e.g., Exhibits C & D); offers telephonic and e-mail support services to customers in this District and Texas (see Exhibit E); has 14 offices in the United States, one of which is in Texas (see Exhibit F); and has a Texas registered agent for service (see above).
+6. Specifically, Defendant operates a website that solicits sales of the Accused Products by consumers in this District and Texas (see Exhibits A & B), has partnered with resellers and distributors to sell and offer for sale the Accused Products to consumers in this District and in Texas (see, e.g., Exhibits C & D), offers support services to customers in this District and Texas (see Exhibit E), and has a Texas registered agent for service (see above).
 Given these extensive contacts, the Court's exercise of jurisdiction over Defendant will not offend traditional notions of fair play and substantial justice.